abesco/gamedevtycoon-mods-ultimatelib/README.md

 - NameGenerator - Name generation for games, characters, companys etc.
 - VisualTweaks [BETA] - Tweak library for the UI
 - Research - API for adding Lab researchs and one off staff researchs
+- Dialog - Simplify creation of GDT modal dialogs (i.e. for usage in popup menus)
+- PopupMenu - Simplify the creation of GDT popup menu entries
+- Elements - Simplify access to specific $DOM elements

+*all modules subject to change and currently constantly under development

 HOW TO INSTALL:
 --------------